Now that we’ve finished talking about names of yet-to-be-built stations, let’s talk about some recently built ones.

 — Metro Man (@The_Rail_Life) November 25, 2017

 But while they’ve now been in use for well over a year, the stations aren’t actually finished.

 Even leaving aside the controversial Ormond tower, there are numerous little things that haven’t been completed.

 The bike cages at Ormond and McKinnon seem to be in use (after some delays), but the one at Bentleigh is suspiciously empty, leading me to believe the issues with its construction are still not resolved — though Bentleigh is listed on the Parkiteer web site.

 — Update: LXRA tells me that in fact, the bike cage is in service.
 Perhaps they need to promote that fact.

 The retail space at Bentleigh and McKinnon hasn’t been leased… it hasn’t even been fitted out!
 I’m told this is in VicTracks’ hands.
 This should be a prime location.
 How much revenue (that could offset the project cost) has been foregone?
 (Ormond doesn’t have such a space.)

 The Smartbus signs at Bentleigh still aren’t operational.
 The eastbound sign hasn’t been fully working since 2011 when the train departure times were switched off.
-It was removed completely for the level crossing removals, and then put back — but now even the bus times are displayed at present.
+It was removed completely for the level crossing removals, and then put back — but even the bus times are not displayed at present.
 Its smaller twin (with space for bus times only) for westbound buses doesn’t work either.

 The small picnic area between Bentleigh and McKinnon appeared to be completed, and was looking nice, until recently when someone took away the benches.
 Only the rubbish bin has been left.
 It’s not clear why, nor if it’s permanent.